Getting Started

 Finding good track is one of the easy bits.

-yard lengths, such as Peco and Marcway.
+There are a couple of manufacturers of track ready made in flexible yard lengths, such as Peco and Marcway.
 Left and right hand, Y points and double slips suffice for most track layouts.

 For more complex track arrangements such as single slips or crossovers, MarcWay offer a custom build service at reasonable prices.